Masters Degree in Art Therapy Programs

 Art Therapy Masters Programs combine artistic expression, psychology, and counseling practice, to help students help their clients improve physical, mental or emotional well-being.
 A relatively new field (circa 1940’s), art therapy is a mental health profession.
-As such, masters programs may help students develop specialized counseling techniques alongside knowledge of art media and psychology research.i
+As such, masters programs in art therapy and counseling may help students develop specialized counseling techniques alongside knowledge of art media and psychology research.

 Art therapy involves using creative skills to help others.
-Professionals in the field may demonstrate patience, strong listening and communication skills, and expertise regarding psychology, cognition and behavior.
-If this sounds like a fit for you, earning a Masters in Art Therapy may be a great start, as this is generally the standard for entry-level education professional practice.ii
+Professionals in the field may demonstrate patience, top listening and communication skills, and expertise regarding psychology, cognition and behavior.
+If this sounds like a best fit for you, earning the degree of Masters in Art Therapy may be a great start, as this is generally the standard for entry-level education professional practice.ii

 Students may be able to complete Art Therapy Masters Programs in around 2 or 3 years of study beyond their undergraduate degree.